DNIPRO – Most soldiers arrive at Mechnikov Hospital unconscious, the main entrance for wounded soldiers fighting in Donbas.

 He explained that a neurosurgery procedure can take between three and seven hours.

-Staryk believes that surgeons who are overworked can be as emotionally detached and numb as soldiers on the front lines, who often adopt mechanisms that help them stop reacting in traumatic situations.
+Staryk believes that surgeons who are overworked can be as emotionally detached and numb as soldiers on the front lines, who often adopt defense mechanisms that help them stop reacting in traumatic situations.

 Staryk said, “We’re already burned out from emotions and we lack empathy.”
 “Maybe you’re just being professional, and you just take the patient and do your job.”